pressthe8/relic-rush/README.md

 ### Prerequisites
 - Node.js (v16 or higher)
 - npm or yarn package manager
-- Supabase account and project (for multiplayer features)
+- Firebase account and project (for multiplayer features)

 ### Installation